 - servo motors

 20-sim is an excellent tool for the design and testing of components in precision engineering.
 Typical applications are:

 - Model electric drives using the components of the Electronics library.

 - Model linear stages and drives using the Mechanics library.

 - Model mechanical linkages using the 3D Mechanics editor.

 - Use PID controllers from the Signals library.

 - Simulate your models and inspect the results.

-- Analyze your system using the frequency domain toolbox.
+- Analyze your system using the Frequency Domain.

-- Optimize your system using the time domain toolbox.
+- Optimize your system using the Time Domain.